asheroto/EzloDeviceNameControl/README.md

 # Control Ezlo Device by Device Name
 [Ezlo](https://www.ezlo.com/) is a home automation platform that uses Z-Wave and Zigbee.

-This script provides a way to manipulate your Ezlo device by using the **device name**, eliminating the need to remember or find the **device ID**.
+This script provides a way to control your Ezlo device by using the **device name**, eliminating the need to remember or find the **device ID**.
 In addition, it offers the ability to **display all connected devices** along with their **corresponding IDs and item/function names**.
 This feature facilitates more intuitive and efficient control over your Ezlo device, particularly when integrating with PowerShell or other scripting languages.

 **Turn Office AC on:**
 ```powershell